a3-Unibo/a3_Co.De.S_2020-21/README.md

 An assemblage test done using blocks.
 Rhino file, screenshots and text with some considerations.

 ### / Assembler example files
 Example files for the Assembler plug-in.
-These files will be updated and integrated with further examples as the course proceeds.
+These files will be updated and integrated with further examples as the course proceeds. - **_last update: 13.12.2020_**

-**_Collision mesh GOOD vs BAD.3dm_** - file with notes on how to design a good collision mesh for Assembler.
+**XX_Collision mesh GOOD vs BAD.3dm_** - file with notes on how to design a good collision mesh for Assembler.
+**XX_comparison table.3dm_** - a comparison table of different choice criteria in Assembler.